 Since when is charitable giving an employee benefit?
 At Amherst Label, the official answer is since November 2021 when the company introduced the Give Back / Give Thanks program and encouraged team members to nominate causes near to their hearts.
-So far, a youth football team, a college-age baseball team and a neighbor coping with serious illness have been recipients of gifts from the program.
+Initially, a youth football team, a college-age baseball team and a neighbor coping with serious illness were recipients of gifts from the program.

 “We make a living by what we get but we make a life by what we give.”—Winston Churchill

 Asked about giving back, Angela Calvetti Hornor (granddaughter of Amherst Label’s founder) comments that giving is found “deep down in Amherst Label’s roots” and began with her grandfather giving his time to community causes.
 “Volunteering and giving are part of how we were brought up,” she says, referencing her grandfather, father, and other family participating in organizing and coaching youth sports.

 The Give Back / Give Thanks program facilitates philanthropy.
 “We want to empower Amherst Label employees to help make a difference in ways they can, and to support them by donating to causes they care about,” Angela explains.
 “Giving back to me means helping and trying to make a difference for the causes and communities that I care about.
 It is so fulfilling to know you have collaborated with others who feel similarly and made a positive impact.
 There are so many worthy causes and so many ways to help,” she says.